 U.S. News & World Report Best High Schools

-The Preuss School UCSD—a charter middle and high school for low-income students who strive to become the first in their families to graduate from college—was ranked the best high school in San Diego County by U.S. News & World Report in their 2018 list of “Best High Schools.”
-The school also received a Gold Award designation and was ranked the 6th best school in the State of California based on performance on state assessments, graduation rates and college preparation.
+The Preuss School UC San Diego—a charter middle and high school for low-income students who strive to become the first in their families to graduate from college—was ranked the best high school in San Diego County for the third year in a row by U.S. News & World Report in their 2019 list of “Best High Schools.”
+The school was also ranked the 7th best school in the State of California based on performance on state assessments, graduation rates and college preparation.
 And in 2017, Preuss was named one of “America’s Most Challenging High Schools” in The Washington Post’s annual rankings of how successfully schools challenge their students.
 Read more

-In 2018, Washington Monthly named UC San Diego the best public university in the nation for contributions to social mobility, research and public service.
-UC San Diego has topped the rankings eight times over the past nine years.
+In 2019, Washington Monthly named UC San Diego the best public university in the nation for contributions to social mobility, research and public service.
+UC San Diego has topped the rankings nine times over the past decade.
 Read more

 New York Times College Access Index